“When we do the best we can, we can never know what miracle is wrought in our life or the life of another.”

-Dr. Manfredi is an in-network provider with CareBridge EAP and Quest Behavioral Health only.
+Dr. Manfredi is an in-network provider with CareBridge EAP, Modern Health, and Quest Behavioral Health only.
 Our clinicians are not in-network with any other health insurance plans at this time.
 If your plan has out-of-network reimbursement, you may be eligible for partial reimbursement according to the specific requirements and coverage limitations of your plan.
 Our office can provide you with a billing statement that includes all procedural and diagnostic codes that can be submitted for reimbursement.
 Our office is not able to submit out-of-network claims directly to your insurance company.
 If you would like assistance with applying for out-of-network reimbursement, our office recommends using Reimbursify.
 Unfortunately, we are not able to tell what your potential reimbursement might be, as this depends on multiple factors related to your specific health insurance plan (e.g., deductibles, coverage limitations, insurance plan reimbursement rates, and co-insurance or cost-sharing factors).

 Please note that career assessments/consultations, educational evaluations, disability evaluations, school meetings/observations, or evaluations for forensic purposes are not eligible for reimbursement through health insurance, as they do not meet medical necessity criteria.

 Am I able to use EAP benefits at the practice?

-Dr. Rosemarie Manfredi is credentialed with Carebridge EAP.
-If your employer offers EAP services through Carebridge, please contact your HR department for a referral to our practice.
-All EAP referrals must be arranged through Carebridge; our office cannot accept EAP referrals directly from clients/patients.
+Dr. Rosemarie Manfredi is credentialed with Carebridge EAP and Modern Health.
+If your employer offers EAP services through Carebridge or Modern Health, please contact your HR department for a referral to our practice.
+All EAP referrals must be arranged through Carebridge or Modern Health; our office cannot accept EAP referrals directly from clients/patients.